How to enable remote debugging for Chrome browser, supports Windows and MacOS, Linux

-2. Open a command prompt window (press Win + R, enter "cmd", and then press Enter).
+2. Open a Command Prompt window (press Win + R, enter "cmd", and then press Enter).

 3. C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222

-4. In the Command Prompt window, enter the following command and press Enter:
+4. In the command prompt window, enter the following command and press Enter:

 If your Chrome installation directory is different, please modify the command accordingly.

-5. Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.
+5. The Chrome browser will start in debug mode and listen on port 9222 to accept remote debugging connections.

 6. Or directly modify the shortcut: